• Products

 ULIPs come with a 5-year lock-in period, which means you can’t withdraw money from them for five years from the date of investment.

 Most mutual funds, except equity-linked savings schemes (ELSS), have no lock-in period.
-ELSS have a lock-in period of 3 years.
+ELSS funds have a lock-in period of 3 years.

 Regulatory body